nitaiaharoni1/react-restaurant-app/README.md

 * Validating requests on the server
 * Working with cookies.
 * Not exposing static files which contain private information.
+* Preventing repeated requests (DDOS) to the API with express-rate-limit

 #### Did you implement the store using react.js?
 Yes, React and Redux